Note* In order to be eligible to receive Temporary Gambling Authority, you must apply online in TAP.

 Montana law requires anyone dealing cards in a live card game of panguingue or poker to have a card dealer’s license.
-The license must be renewed annually on the dealer’s birthday.
-Click here to renew online.

 If you fail to renew your dealer license by its expiration date, within 30 days you can renew it by following the same process that is used to apply for a temporary license.
-You must complete the application form and submit a check for $52.25 along with two fingerprint cards.
+You must complete the application form and submit a check for $55.00 along with two fingerprint cards.
 You must complete the section on the application form regarding any new criminal history information.

 If you fail to renew within the 30-day period, follow the instructions for applying for a standard license application.